 - Hand Sanitizer – It’s easy enough to try and avoid the infected, but you must make sure that the office is using plenty of hand sanitizer.
 Sitting in different workstations allows for germs to be spread easily and hand sanitizer is a much cheaper alternative to dealing with a plagued workforce

 - Cable tidy solutions – A variety of devices that have been brought in from home all need to be charged throughout the day.
 This can mean that your office has more tripwires than Mission Impossible.
 Make sure that you provide enough safe power outlets and cable tidies

 - Storage – With users usually packing up the contents of their desks at the end of the day, secure storage is vital.
 There is nothing more annoying than someone mercilessly stealing your stationery, so having somewhere to pack it away at the end of the day is essential.

 - Noise – You may love working in a social environment but studies have shown increased noise levels and distractions as a direct result when hot desking.
-Acoustic panelling is an option for those who need a little more privacy and to maintain an acceptable noise level.
+There are lots of acoustics solutions available to help you maintain an acceptable noise level.

 - Ergonomic essentials – Keyboards, mice and mouse mats should be provided for all staff, even if they have chosen to bring in a laptop from home.
 Wrists need to stay in a relaxed position, and a cushioned palm rest can protect against inflammation and repetitive stress injuries.

 - Workplace assessment – As well as being a legal requirement for habitual display screen equipment users, an assessment will also allow your staff to be comfortable and safe at work.
 It is amazing what a well-adjusted chair can do for your workplace wellbeing.

 - Every employee is an individual – Some people may not fit a standard solution regardless of how adjustable their workspace is.
 When considering a new hot-desking environment, keep these individuals in mind.